The Conveyancing Foundation

 Rob Hailstone stated: "I am thrilled to accept the role of Foundation Ambassador, and to join the conveyancing industry's efforts in raising funds for such a worthy cause.
 It is truly an honour to be part of a community that is dedicated to making a positive impact on people's lives.
 With the fundraising total set to exceed £1m this year, I am eager to inspire more conveyancing firms and conveyancers to get involved and support this important cause.
 The Foundation's fundraising concept is brilliant in its simplicity, and I am confident that, together, we can reach even greater heights."

-David Opie emphasized: “The work the Conveyancing Foundation does in keeping mental health and well-being at the forefront of the industry is so important… Law is not a traditionally forgiving place to work but with strategies like Be Kind We Care in place, and by providing practical coping methodologies, we can create a better working environment for all those involved in the property industry.”
+David Opie emphasised: “The work the Conveyancing Foundation does in keeping mental health and well-being at the forefront of the industry is so important… Law is not a traditionally forgiving place to work but with strategies like Be Kind We Care in place, and by providing practical coping methodologies, we can create a better working environment for all those involved in the property industry.”

-Lloyd Davies (former chairman) said of the new leadership team: “I am delighted to welcome Jess, David and Rob to Co-Chair the Foundation.
+Lloyd Davies (former chairman) said of the leadership team: “I am delighted to welcome Jess, David and Rob to Co-Chair the Foundation.
 They make a formidable team, and I look forward to supporting them in their endeavours to make our industry a better place for all concerned over the coming years.”

 How to Apply